Our research focuses on things that directly impact your life and the animals in your life.

 Eric, Facility Manager

-As Facility Manager, I am the principal liaison between Office of Research (OR) management, scientific, and administrative staff, and the various contract entities that enable OR to function day-to-day; these include Operations & Maintenance, Custodial, Landscaping, Waste Removal, and Security.
+As Facility Manager, I am the principal liaison between Office of Applied Science (OAS) management, scientific, and administrative staff, and the various contract entities that enable OAS to function day-to-day; these include Operations & Maintenance, Custodial, Landscaping, Waste Removal, and Security.
 I routinely communicate with contract personnel to plan and coordinate services, prepare for outages or interruptions, and address any deficiencies in service.
 These vital services allow the office to carry out its mission by providing the infrastructure and utilities, as well as the associated support services, needed for a large research facility to operate.